 - Blue Book of construction plans and contractors

 Construction Loans are interest-only loans.
 The borrower only pays the interest on the loan and repays this portion when they close out the loan.
 This is why Construction Loans have higher rates than traditional mortgage loans.

 However, a few factors can help lower what it costs you to borrow.
 First, having good credit is always a plus.
 A sizable down payment can also be beneficial.

 Currently, rates range around 5%-10%, and they’re usually about 5% more than the rate on a traditional mortgage might be.

 Building a home can be a tedious process, however, by taking the time to research your options and talk with lenders to discuss your options, you can take some of the stress out of it.
 Your primary financial institution is a great place to start with any questions.

-HFS has a Construction to Permanent Loan product available, which you can learn more about by visiting our helpful product page.
-Give us a call at (808) 930-1400 if you’d like to make an appointment with a Loan Officer to discuss your options.
+Learn more about Construction to Permanent loans – or give us a call at (808) 930-1400 if you’d like to make an appointment with a Loan Officer to discuss your options.